 - Set expectations regarding delivery dates, aiming to underpromise and overdeliver.
 It’s much better to promise delivery by August 1 and have it in their hands by July 20 than the reverse.

-- Create a rewards program to encourage repeat purchases, with rewards that are both attainable and desirable.
+- Create a loyalty program.
+Encourage repeat purchases with rewards that are both attainable and desirable.

-- Offer freebies for doing business with you to build brand loyalty.
+- Reward loyal customers.
+Offer freebies for doing business with you to build brand loyalty.